INTRODUCTION:

+This lab will help you understand what you've read about the properties of molecules including acidic and basic molecules, polar and non-polar molecules.
 Chromatography is a technique used widely in chemistry and in the biological sciences for: 1) separating mixtures of compounds, and 2) to identify unknown substances.
-All types of chromatography employ two different immiscible phases in contact with each other.
+All types of chromatography employ two different immiscible (non-mixing) phases in contact with each other.
 One of the phases is moving, the mobile phase, and the other is not, the stationary phase.
-In paper chromatography, for example, a solvent moves from one end of a piece of paper to the other end, as the paper absorbs it.
+In paper chromatography, for example, a solvent (the liquid) moves from one end of a piece of paper to the other end, as the paper absorbs it.
 The solvent is the mobile phase because it is moving, and the paper is the stationary phase.
+Mystery chemicals dissolved in the water are carried along in the mobile phase but drop out at different points along the way.
+Watch this video, or this one, for an overview of the process.

 A mixture of chemicals can be separated using paper chromatography.
 A small amount of mixture to be separated is placed near the edge of an absorbant paper.
 That edge of the paper is wetted with solvent.
 The solvent travels up the paper by capillary action, carrying the mixture with it.
 Separation occurs because different chemicals in the mixture travel different distances, depending upon whether they have a stronger attraction for the mobile phase, the solvent, or for the stationary phase, the paper.
 When the solvent has moved the entire length of the paper, the paper is removed from the solvent and dried.
 Once developed, the paper, called a chromatogram, will contain different chemicals located at different positions on the paper.
 The color and location of each compound can be used as a basis for identification because it can be matched with the color and location of known compounds subjected to the same conditions.

-1. Cut a piece of filter paper so that the bottom edge is straight and the paper will fit into a battery jar without the sides of the paper contacting the jar.
+1. Cut a piece of filter paper so that the bottom edge is straight and the paper will fit into a tall glass jar without the sides of the paper contacting the jar.

 2. Make the filter paper just tall enough so that the paper can be suspended from a pencil or ruler placed atop the jar, and the bottom of the paper stops just short of touching the bottom of the jar.

-3. Make a horizontal pencil line about 2 cm from the bottom of the filter paper.
-Place light pin points of ink from the wet erase markers about one to two centimeters apart on the pencil line of the filter paper.
+4. Make a horizontal pencil line about 2 cm from the bottom of the filter paper.
+Place light pin points of ink from dry erase markers about one to two centimeters apart across the pencil line on the filter paper.
+Label each mark with pencil.

-4. Repeat this procedure for a second piece of filter paper on which dots of permanent marker ink are placed.
+5. Repeat this procedure with a second piece of filter paper on which dots of permanent marker ink are placed.

-6. Carefully place the two filter papers with the marker ink dots, secured with tape to a pencil or ruler, in place into the jar with lower edges just barely submerged in the water.
-Be careful that the dots are never in direct contact with the water.
+7. Carefully lower the filter paper with the marker ink dots, secured with tape or a binder clip to a pencil, wooden skewer or ruler, into the jar with bottom edges just barely submerged in the solvent.
+Ensure that the bottom of the paper is, but the marker dots are not, in direct contact with the solvent!

-7. Allow the solvent to move up the paper (elute).
-This will take about 15 minutes.
+8. Allow the solvent to creep up the paper (elute).
+This will take about 15 minutes, but may take longer depending on the solvent and paper type.
 Be sure to remove your chromatography paper from the solvent once it has reached one to one half cm from the top.
-Do not allow the solvent to reach all the way to the top of the filter paper.
+Do not allow the solvent to reach all the way to the top of the filter paper!

 1. What happens to the ink spots as the chromatogram develops?
 Why?